 Each view will contain the subset of columns to be used as part of a union.
 The image below shows the six columns selected from the EBS AP module.
 We will select the corresponding six columns from the SAP AP module in our second view.

 Once the columns are selected, create a Materialized View in a new schema.
 Ours is titled MultiSource.
 In the MV, we can use Incorta PostgreSQL as the language.
 The following script will create a single table from the two sources allowing us to see all of our data in a single view.

 The resulting table can be loaded as needed It will contain data from both sources.
 See the example dashboard below.

 It is recommended that you "harmonize" your data so that different names are not used to represent the same thing in the new table.
 Check out this article to learn more about Data Harmonization for Multi-Source.

 The second approach is to create a Materialized View with the primary keys from a table in each source.
 The MV serves as a bridge between the schema from each source.
 A business view will be used to create formulas that determine which schema to query.
 Columns can be added to the business view as formulas when change is required.

 Start by creating the bridge between our Oracle EBS and SAP data.
 In the new schema, create a materialized view using your language of choice.
 We will use Spark SQL.
 The script below creates a table with four columns: Source Name, Transaction ID, Transaction Line ID, and Order Date.

 After the bridge table is created, we can use the IDs and dates to join to the existing EBS data, SAP data, and date dimensions.

 As we explore the data and build insights, Incorta intelligently builds the multi-source query allowing us to produce a holistic view of business operations in a single dashboard.
 Below is an example of a query plan using a bridge MV.

-These are three common approaches to multi-source table design in Incorta.
+These are common approaches to multi-source table design in Incorta.
 The best approach for you will depend on your data sources, data volume, and use case(s).